robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 multidimensional human social systems, complex transportation networks, and the complete neural network of an organism (Silk et al. 2018).
-The role of scale within a multilayer social network context remains unexplored, but provides a unique opportunity to develop novel understanding of variation in the temporal or spatial scales associated with social systems.
+The role of scale within a multilayer social network context remains unexplored but provides a unique opportunity to develop novel understanding of variation in the temporal or spatial scales associated with social systems.

 Here, we discuss and integrate variation in temporal and spatial scales within a multilayer network framework.
-We borrow from behavioural, landscape, and spatial ecology to build a conceptual and analytical framework for scale-dependent multilayer networks and we apply this framework seasonally variable social system case study of caribou (Rangifer tarandus) in Newfoundland, Canada (Peignier et al. 2019).
+We borrow from behavioural, landscape, and spatial ecology to build a conceptual and analytical framework for scale-dependent multilayer networks and we apply this framework seasonally variable social system case study of caribou (*Rangifer tarandus*) in Newfoundland, Canada (Peignier et al. 2019).
 We use this case study to address two principal questions associated with scale-dependent multilayer networks.
 First, to what degree does the spatial scale of landscapes, temporal windows of analysis, and social scale of relationships, influence our ability to interpret complex social systems?
-Second, can variation in spatial, temporal, and social scale improve predictions associated with seasonal differences in resource availability and social association.
+Second, can variation in spatial, temporal, and social scale improve predictions associated with seasonal differences in resource availability and social association?
 We conclude with perspectives for further development and application of scale in multilayer networks by discussing the problem and promise of scale from the perspective of social systems (Castles et al. 2014; Farine 2015) and landscape ecology (Schneider 2009).